 If the signal type is specified in a Signals Descriptor, it overrides the default signal type (see 12.1.4).
 It is not possible to change the semantics of a signal by overriding the signal type.
 If duration is specified for an on/off signal, it shall be ignored.

+7.1.11.8 List of Signals

 A sequential signal list consists of a SignalListID and a sequence of signals to be played sequentially.
 Only the trailing element of the sequence of signals in a sequential signal list may be an on/off signal.
 The duration of a sequential signal list is the sum of the durations of the signals it contains plus the sum of the intersignal delay timings specified as parameters to the signals.

 If an intersignal delay is specified for a signal that is not in a sequential signal list or is the last element in a sequential signal list, it shall be ignored and the signal shall be determined to have completed at the termination of the signal, prior to the application of the intersignal delay timing.
 The duration of a signal in a SignalList with an intersignal delay includes the intersignal delay timing.